g1ddy/PeridotArchetypeFinder/README.md

     ```
 2. Read the output in the Markdown view of your choice

+## Archetype Minimum Spanning Tree Usage

+1. Populate the [Peridots.csv](./assets/Peridots.csv) with your Peridots
+2. Invoke the MST Tree Generator function:
+    ```powershell
+    Import-Module .\PeridotArchetypeFinder.psm1 -Force
+    Invoke-ArchetypeMinimumSpanningTreeFinder | Set-Content .\Peridot-ArchetypeTree.md
+    Invoke-ArchetypeMinimumSpanningTreeFinder -IncludePeridots | Set-Content .\Peridot-ArchetypeTreeMST.md
+    ```
+3. Read the output in the Markdown view of your choice
+4. Sample output can be found [here](./Peridot-ArchetypeTreeMST.md)

 ## Family Tree Usage

 1. Populate the [Peridots.csv](./assets/Peridots.csv) with your Peridots